 The Bank offers benefits to former or inactive employees.
 Postemployment benefit costs are actuarially determined and include the cost of medical and dental insurance, survivor income, and disability benefits.
 Costs were projected using the same discount rate and health care trend rates as were used for projecting postretirement costs.
-The accrued postemployment benefit costs recognized by the Bank at December 31, 1999 and 1998, were \$5 million and \$4 million, respectively.
-This cost is included as a component of "Accrued benefit cost."
-Net periodic postemployment benefit costs included in 1999 and 1998 operating expenses were \$1 million for each year.
+The accrued postemployment benefit costs recognized by the Bank at December 31, 2000 and 1999, were \$6 million and \$5 million, respectively.
+This cost is included as a component of "Accrued benefit costs."
+Net periodic postemployment benefit costs included in 2000 and 1999 operating expenses were \$1 million for each year.